 sudo apt update && sudo apt upgrade

-Since VSCodium updates its binaries frequently, it’s a good idea to run this command often if you prefer manual update checks.
+Since VSCodium updates its binaries frequently, running this command often is a good idea if you prefer manual update checks.

 Remove VSCodium on Debian

-If you decide that you no longer want VSCodium on your system, follow these steps to remove it completely:
+If you decide that you no longer want VSCodium on your system, follow these steps to delete it:

 sudo apt remove codium